-Prescription Drug Treatment Center in Idaho
+Prescription Drug Addiction Rehab: Treatment Center in Idaho

 For many, prescription drugs help them go about their daily life as easily as possible.
 But prescription drugs can be used and abused in ways other than directed, often leading to addiction.
 Unfortunately, even those taking prescription drugs for legitimate medical purposes sometimes find themselves dependent on the drug and require addiction treatment.

-Recognizing When Prescription Drug Abuse is Present
+Recognizing Prescription Drug Abuse

 However, since they are common and easily obtained from pharmacies, they are often used and abused at a much higher rate than other, harder-to-get illicit substances.
-In fact, according to the National Center for Drug Abuse Statistics (NCDAS), nearly half of all Americans took a prescription drug in the past 30 days (obtained and taken legally or not).
+In fact, according to the National Center for Drug Abuse Statistics (NCDAS), nearly half of all Americans took a prescription drug in the past 30 days (obtained legally or not).
 Over 16 million people took a prescription drug in a way other than directed in the past year.

 Because so many people have access to prescription drugs, being able to properly recognize the signs of prescription drug abuse and addiction, whether it be in yourself or a loved one, is crucial for getting the help that is needed before it is too late.